 "The Curse of Four"

-This dark fantasy is a hardcover edition that was published by Subterranean on October 31, 2011 and has 143 pages.
+dark fantasy that was published by Subterranean on October 31, 2011 and has 143 pages.

 Explore it on Goodreads or Amazon.